Financial Ombudsman Service (Australia)

 The FOS was led by the Chief Ombudsman, David Locke.
 He is supported by lead ombudsmen for banking and finance, general insurance, and investment and advice; with ten other ombudsmen supporting various functional areas and disputes.

-The Financial Ombudsman Service was superseded in 2018 by the Australian Financial Complaints Authority (AFCA).

 History

+Foundation

 The FOS was established on 1 July 2008 following the merger of the Financial Industry Complaints Service (FICS) with the Banking and Financial Services Ombudsman (BFSO) and Insurance Ombudsman Service (IOS); all of which were industry self-regulatory bodies.
 Two additional schemes chose to merge with the FOS later in 2009, the Credit Union Dispute Resolution Centre and the Insurance Brokers Disputes Limited.